Right Financial Documents Key to Smooth Tax Filing Experience

-Mailboxes are starting to fill up with 2016 financial reports and documents needed to file an accurate tax return.
+Mailboxes are starting to fill up with 2016 financial documents and reports needed to file an accurate tax return.
 MyBlock has the ultimate in secure and safe storage, no matter how taxpayers file.
-So, when uploading these documents, there’s no need to worry about this personal financial information getting into the wrong hands.
+So, when uploading these financial documents, there’s no need to worry about this personal financial information getting into the wrong hands.

 Here’s how to prepare for when statements about 2016 financial activity begin to arrive.